 14 years of delay in implementation

-In 2013 the EU Commission bypassed the result of the work of endocrinologists and Member State experts who prepared to identify EDPs and provide sufficient protection for population and environment.
+In 2013 the EU Commission bypassed the result of the work of endocrinologists and certain Member State experts who prepared a proposal to identify EDPs and provide sufficient protection for population and environment.
 Then in 2016, the Commission proposed to completely change the rules and return to traditional risk assessment (instead of a hazard-based one).
 “Negligible exposure” was to be changed to negligible “risk”.
 This would allow full exposure to EDP residues in food based on Maximum Residue Levels (MRL), as it is the case with any other pesticide.
-As a result of intense lobbying by the chemical industry they managed to water down the criteria.
+Although the guidance document on negligible exposure was postponed, thanks to the concerns raised by Member States and civil society groups, the intense lobbying by the chemical industry had succeeded to water down the criteria.
+Now only known and presumed endocrine disruptors would be identified (and not those that are suspected).
 (See this publication if you want to know more about this lobby).

 In 2018, after 5 years of delay, the Commission finally published a set of scientific criteria to identify EDCs together with a guidance document by EFSA/ECHA.
 Once the scientific criteria entered into force the authorities 'suddenly' realised that for many pesticides there were no tests provided to assess endocrine disruption.
 So they "stopped the clock" of the assessment to request additional data from applicants.
 This led to prolongations and more delays in the identification and banning of endocrine disrupting pesticides.